Ywuwa/Population_dynamic/README.md

 **populationz/0.txt** - initial population
 **res_dir/0.txt** - initial resourse density among the domain (it is a fucntion z=f(x,y), (x,y) in [-3,3]x[-3,3] square)
 ## PLOT FILES
-**evolution_visualization.py** - visualization for population, you probably have to modify the way to the resulting files inside the program
+**evolution_visualization.py** - visualization for populations, you will probably have to modify the pass to the resulting files inside the program
-**resource_dense_XD** - the same but for resource density
+**resource_dense_XD** - same but for resource density